STEM Graduates at Deloitte

 A fact that is not widely known is that we are looking to bring a variety of graduates into Deloitte.

-Indeed a number of graduates joining our Audit & Assurance and Tax Graduate programme in the past 2 years did not have a business degree.
+Deloitte employees come from every kind of background.
+A number of graduates joining our Audit & Assurance and Tax Graduate programme in the past 2 years did not have a business degree.
 Their degrees were across the spectrum of science, technology, engineering and maths.
 Having grown to be the largest professional services firm in the world, our strength consistently lies in the fact that we recruit people who look at complex issues through a different lens.

 We want to talk to you!